-- (a) At the institutional (Secretariat, Board and Technical Governance Committee) level: By adopting and implementing a gender-responsive approach in its day-to-day governance, operations and procedures; - (b) At the project level: to meaningfully address attribution, generate livelihood benefits and promote approaches that enable women and men to more equitably contribute to and benefit from projects certified under the Gold Standard; - (c) At the certification (Third Party auditor) level: To better account for and audit gender differentials in the social value created by Gold Standard certified projects; - (d) At the sector level: To contribute to high quality, more comprehensive and systematic gender disaggregated data, quantifiable gender analysis and a knowledge base that supports gender equality outcomes.
+- a.
+At the institutional (Secretariat, Board and Technical Governance Committee) level: By adopting and implementing a gender-responsive approach in its day-to-day governance, operations and procedures; - b.
+At the project level: to meaningfully address attribution, generate livelihood benefits and promote approaches that enable women and men to more equitably contribute to and benefit from projects certified under the Gold Standard; - c.
+At the certification (Third Party auditor) level: To better account for and audit gender differentials in the social value created by Gold Standard certified projects; - d.
+At the sector level: To contribute to high quality, more comprehensive and systematic gender disaggregated data, quantifiable gender analysis and a knowledge base that supports gender equality outcomes.

-3.5 In this way, the Gold Standard will put in place a 'gender ecosystem' that integrates gender and social inclusion vertically and horizontally across diverse stakeholders and through the course of the life cycle of certified projects.
+3.1.3+3.1.5 In this way, the Gold Standard has put in place a 'gender ecosystem' that integrates gender and social inclusion vertically and horizontally across diverse stakeholders and through the course of the life cycle of certified projects.

-3.6 Gold Standard's criteria required for all GS certified projects calls for a foundational and mandatory gender-sensitive design in line with its core principles.
+3.1.4+3.1.6 Gold Standard's criteria required for all GS certified projects calls for a foundational and mandatory gender-sensitive design in line with its core principles.

-3.7 Those projects that go beyond this foundational core and apply a gender-responsive approach and specifically target marginalized constituencies, are encouraged to apply for gender-responsive Gold Standard certification.
+3.1.5+3.1.7 Those projects that go beyond this foundational core and apply a gender-responsive approach and specifically target marginalized constituencies, are encouraged to apply for gender-responsive Gold Standard certification.
 These may serve to address multiple direct goals of addressing women's time poverty, improving women's assets position in relation to men's and improving women's agency and capacity to influence project design and broader societal changes.

-4.0 POLICY DIRECTIVES
+4| POLICY DIRECTIVES

-4.1 The policy directives apply to Gold Standard's policies, procedures, programs, and operations.
+4.1.1 | The policy directives apply to Gold Standard's policies, procedures, programs, and operations.
 They include the following directives:

-- Dedicate necessary finances and human resources required to implement the Gender Policy and Gender Strategy - Dedicate resources required to build and strengthen staff capacity - Appoint gender specialist/consultants as needed
+- a.
+Dedicate necessary finances and human resources required to implement the Gender Policy and Gender Strategy - b.
+Dedicate resources required to build and strengthen staff capacity - c.
+Appoint gender specialist/consultants as needed - d.
+Support the Auditing Teams with the necessary expertise to review and assess the gender sensitivity of the projects

-- Support the Auditing Teams with the necessary expertise to review and assess the gender sensitivity of the projects - Ensure Gold Standard internal annual reporting frameworks have requirements, targets and goals on gender, on which they will report against.
+- e.
+Ensure Gold Standard internal annual reporting frameworks have requirements, targets and goals on gender, on which they will report against.

-4.2 This policy identifies two grades for certification:
+4.1.2 | This policy identifies two grades for certification:

-- (i) Foundational gender-sensitive requirement - This strengthens Gold Standard's 'do no harm' approach and addresses safeguards to prevent or mitigate adverse impacts on women or men and girls and boys.
-Such action is mandatory for all projects seeking Gold Standard certification and includes compliance with the gender 'do no harm' safeguards, gender gap analysis and gender sensitive stakeholder consultations. - (ii) Proactive gender-responsive approach - Projects which proactively address gender gaps and contributes to gender equality and female empowerment are eligible for the gender-grade GS certification.
+- a.
+Foundational gender-sensitive requirement: This strengthens Gold Standard's 'do no harm' approach and addresses safeguards to prevent or mitigate adverse impacts on women or men and girls and boys.
+Such action is mandatory for all projects seeking Gold Standard certification and includes compliance with the gender 'do no harm' safeguards, gender gap analysis and gender sensitive stakeholder consultations. - b.
+Proactive gender-responsive approach: Projects which proactively address gender gaps and contributes to gender equality and female empowerment are eligible for the gender-grade GS certification.
 This approach is not mandatory but encouraged and applies only to those projects seeking to graduate to the gender-grade GS certification.

-4.3 While there are currently two distinctions, it is anticipated that over time, the number of projects that can be certified as gender-responsive will grow.
+4.1.3 | While there are currently two distinctions, it is anticipated that over time, the number of projects that can be certified as gender-responsive will grow.
 This is an aspirational directive.